koraa/large-yaml2json-json2yaml/readme.md

-NOTE: yaml2json and json2yaml still need to read each node in whole, so if you have a 20MB base64 encoded file in your json, this will need to be red into memory in whole.
+NOTE: yaml2json and json2yaml still need to read each node in whole, so if you have a 20MB base64 encoded file in your json, this will need to be red into memory as one piece.

 ## Status

-This project seems to be working, but it is not extensively tested and definitely needs unit tests.

-This should be working well enough for personal used, but I do not recommend employing it in a production environment.
+Stable: This project has been in use for three years without a majour bug.

-# LICENSE
+# LICENSE (Revised BSD)

 Written by (karo@cupdev.net) Karolin Varner.
-You can still buy me a Club Mate.
-Or a coffee.

-Copyright © (c) 2016, Karolin Varner.
+Copyright © (c) 2016-2019, Karolin Varner.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without